rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 release: true
 ---

-The Rust team has prepared a new release, 1.52.1, working around a bug introduced in 1.52.0.
-We recommend all Rust users, including those currently using stable versions prior to 1.52.0 upgrade to 1.52.1.
+The Rust team has prepared a new release, 1.52.1, working around a bug in incremental compilation which was made into a compiler error in 1.52.0.
+We recommend all Rust users, including those currently using stable versions prior to 1.52.0, upgrade to 1.52.1 or disable incremental compilation.
+Guidance on how to do so is available below.

 If you have a previous version of Rust installed via rustup, getting Rust 1.52.1 is as easy as: